 +-------+--------------+------+------+---------+-------+

-The following example adds the C4 column to the end of the tbl1 table.
+The following example shows how to add a column named C4 at the end of the tbl1 table.

 obclient> ALTER TABLE tbl1 ADD C4 INT;

-Execute DESCRIBE tbl1; again to view the table schema of tbl1.
-The output is as follows, showing that the C4 column has been added to the tbl1 table:
+Execute the DESCRIBE tbl1; command again to view the table structure of tbl1.
+The output is as follows, indicating that the C4 column has been added to the tbl1 table.

 +-------+--------------+------+------+---------+-------+